odoo-tm/apps/stock_obsolete/doc/index.rst

 ************************

 .. list-table::
-   :widths: 50 50
+   :widths: 40 60
    :header-rows: 1

-   * -
+   * - Description
-     -
+     - Image
-   * - Fields to manage obselecence are added to the Product Form View:
+   * - Fields to manage obsolecence are added to the Product Form View:
      - .. image:: https://raw.githubusercontent.com/odoo-tm/apps/14.0/stock_obsolete/doc/product_fields.png
           :width: 150
    * - A Warning is shown at the top of all Products that are (or will become) Obsolete: